Birda Logo

 Breeding

 Great Crested Flycatchers are socially monogamous, with some pairs reforming in subsequent years.
 Nest building is primarily the female's responsibility, with the male guarding closely.
 They prefer large cavities for nesting, whether natural or excavated by other species, and will also use man-made structures.
-The nest is composed of vegetation, plant fibers, and sometimes artificial materials.
+The nest is composed of vegetation, plant fibres, and sometimes artificial materials.
 They lay a single clutch of 4-8 eggs, incubated solely by the female.
 After hatching, both parents feed the insect-dominated diet to the nestlings.

 Diet and Feeding